Border Defence Cooperation Agreement: Articles

 BDCA has ten articles.
 The agreement outlines ways to implement border defence cooperation "on the basis of their respective laws and relevant bilateral agreements".
-This includes exchange of information, joint smuggling efforts, assistance in locating trans-border movement, disease transmission or "any other way mutually agreed upon the two sides".
+This includes the exchange of information, joint smuggling efforts, assistance in locating trans-border movement, disease transmission or "any other way mutually agreed upon the two sides".
 The agreement goes on to elaborate on mechanisms for implementing this border defence cooperation including flag meeting, border personal meetings, hotlines and meetings between representatives at various fora.
 This agreement goes a step further by saying that cooperation can be enhanced through CBMs such as cultural exchanges, "non-contact" sports, military exercises, and "small scale tactical exercises along the line of actual control in the India-China border areas."
 Military clauses cover tailing patrols, seeking clarification in areas of differing perceptions of the Line of Actual Control and practice military restraint in all ways.
 The agreement clearly stated that the agreement would be honoured irrespective of the alignment of the LAC.
 The agreement concludes in an elastic nature, "It may be revised, amended or terminated with the consent of the two sides.
 Any revision or amendment, mutually agreed by the two sides, shall form an integral part of this Agreement'.